 The 2014 Eminence is one of three Cabernet Sauvignons they produce including the Amaryllis and the Prominence – and is arguably the lightest style of the three.
 The 2014 Eminence Napa Valley Cabernet Sauvignon is blended with 4% Merlot and 4% Petit Verdot.
 Shows a voluptuous and pretty nose with plenty of fruit and aromas of black olive, licorice, cloves and milk chocolate.
 Very layered aromatically.
 Shows darker fruit on the palate framed with good acidity.
 Polished tannins ensure a smooth finish.
 A very good value for a Napa Cabernet Sauvignon.

 Thomas is a winemaker who prefers to stay in the background if you will – letting his wines create publicity for his work rather then spending personal time promoting and traveling to market the brand.
-And in 2014, recognizing the fact he wasn’t able to do both wine making and sales he hired Jennelle Manzanares who is responsible for sales and marketing the wines.
-Without a formal tasting room, Jennelle sometimes brings tasting of Bougetz Cellars on the road – to select events and locations including to the annual Loyola Marymount Tasting at LMU in Los Angeles (an excellent tasting that Los Angeles wine enthusiasts should put on their radar for the end of every January).
+And in 2014, recognizing the fact he wasn’t able to do both wine making and sales he hired Jennelle Manzanares who for several years was responsible for sales and marketing the wines.
+Until 2019 Bougetz Cellars did not have a formal tasting room and Jennelle would sometimes bring tastings of Bougetz Cellars on the road – to select events and locations including to the annual Loyola Marymount Tasting at LMU in Los Angeles (an excellent tasting that Los Angeles wine enthusiasts should put on their radar for the end of every January).

 The first vintage of Bougetz Cellars was merely 50 cases.
 Today their production is around 1,500 cases each year with the focus being on Napa Valley wines (the exception being their Russian River Pinot Noir grown in neighboring Sonoma County).